Jeremy Swayman: Early life

 Swayman was born on November 24, 1998, in Anchorage, Alaska, to Anne Boesenberg and Ken Swayman.
+Swayman is Jewish and had a bar mitzvah.
 He began watching college ice hockey games as an infant when his father would take him to watch the Alaska Anchorage Seawolves.
 Swayman first played as a goaltender when he was five years old, and he quickly became attached to the position.
 He played youth ice hockey around Anchorage and spent two years with the team at South Anchorage High School before starting his junior ice hockey career.
 He had expected to stay in Alaska and play for the Kenai River Brown Bears of the North American Hockey League, but he was cut from the team in favor of two older goaltenders.
 Instead, through the help of several family friends, Swayman joined the Pikes Peak Miners of the Rocky Mountain Junior Hockey League.
 In 18 games for the Miners, Swayman had a .940 save percentage (SV%) and a 1.79 goals against average (GAA).

 After one season with the Miners, Swayman was selected by the Sioux Falls Stampede of the United States Hockey League in the 12th round of the 2016 USHL Phase II Draft.
 Sioux Falls coach Scott Owens had first taken notice of Swayman during his season in Pikes Peak, and he remained impressed by the goaltender during training camp.
 After leading all USHL goaltenders in preseason save percentage, Swayman stopped 48 shots on goal in his Stampede debut, a 3–2 shootout win over the Tri-City Storm.
 In 32 games with Sioux Falls, Swayman posted a 7–18–3 record, .914 SV%, and 2.90 GAA, and the NHL Central Scouting Bureau named him the No. 12 prospect among all North American goaltenders.
-At the end of the USHL season, the Boston Bruins of the National Hockey League (NHL) selected Swayman in the fourth round, 111th overall, of the 2017 NHL Entry Draft.
+At the end of the USHL season, the Boston Bruins of the National Hockey League (NHL) selected Swayman in the fourth round, 111th overall, of the 2017 NHL entry draft.